igemnace/vim-makery/README.md

 `.makery.json` file), you can simply call the commands through the `:M` prefix, e.g. `:Mlint` or `:Mcompile`.

+Using the `:LM` prefix instead of `:M` will make use of the location list instead of the quickfix list, courtesy of `:lmake`.
+This can be handy for some commands, e.g. `:LMlint %`.

 Read `:help makery-usage` for a bit more detail.

 In case you already have an existing command with the same name, you can still